QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (1 Corinthians 13:12, NIV [E])

-5.1 The Fourfold Function
+5.1 The four functions

-- Remembrance (Anamnēsis): A System Sync with the Finished Work.
+- Remembrance (Anamnēsis): We connect with the finished work of Christ.
 (Luke 22:19, Exodus 12:14).

 - Proclamation: A Public Broadcast that announces the gospel to the powers.
 (1 Corinthians 11:26, Ephesians 3:10).